Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

-With the four different initial states, we consider the quantum quench of coupling constant $J(t)$ at $t=0$ from the initial value $J_0$ to $J_1$.
+With the several different initial states, we consider the quantum quench of the coupling constant $J(t)$ at $t=0$ from the initial value $J_0$ to $J_1$.
 Therefore

-For details of the numerical simulation of the Kadanoff-Baym equations, please see Appendix~\ref{Appendix:KBsolving}.
+To numerically solve the Kadanoff-Baym equations, we use the 3rd order Adams-Bashforth-Molton method~\cite{NumericalRecipes} with the Simpson rule for the numerical integration.
+We have checked the consistency of the numerical results with the sum-rules in Appendix.~\ref{Appendix:SumRules} and some trivial cases as sanity checks.
+Convergence and independence of the discrete path grid are also examined.
+For a flow chart of the numerical simulation of the Kadanoff-Baym equations, please see Appendix~\ref{Appendix:KBsolving}.
 In our simulations, the two-dimensional time lattice with the size $600\times 600$ and $\Delta t=0.1$ is used.
-Fig.~\ref{fig:TimeLattice} shows a schematic figure for the time lattice used in the simulations.
-As numerical values of $J_1$, we consider total of nine values given by
+As numerical values of $J_1$, we consider a total of nine values given by

 In the analysis, we used transformed coordinates $\mathcal{T}=\frac{t+t’}{2}$ and $t_r=t-t’$ rather than the original coordinates $t$ and $t’$.
 In the remaining text, we use Green’s functions with the arguments $\mathcal{T}$ and $t_r$ or $\omega_r$ where $\omega_r$ is a frequency defined in the following Fourier transformation with respect to $t_r$: $ G(\mathcal{T},\omega_r)=\int dt_r e^{-i\omega_r t_r}G(\mathcal{T},t_r)$.